-- 3. The electronic auction shall be based on one of the following elements of the tenders: - (a) solely on prices where the contract is awarded on the basis of price only under the award criterion of the lowest cost; - (b) on prices and/or on the new values of the features of the tenders indicated in the procurement documents where the contract is awarded to the most economically advantageous tender or to the tender with the lowest cost using a cost-effectiveness approach. - 4.
+- 3. The electronic auction shall be based on one of the following elements of the tenders: - (a) solely on prices where the contract is awarded on the basis of price only; - (b) on prices and/or on the new values of the features of the tenders indicated in the procurement documents where the contract is awarded on the basis of the best price/quality ratio or to the tender with the lowest cost using a cost-effectiveness approach. - 4.
 Contracting authorities which decide to hold an electronic auction shall state that fact in the contract notice or in the invitation to confirm interest.
 The procurement documents shall include at least the information set out in Annex VII. - 5.
 Before proceeding with an electronic auction, contracting authorities shall make a full initial evaluation of the tenders in accordance with the award criterion or criteria and with the weighting fixed for them.

-A tender shall be considered admissible where it has been submitted by a tenderer, who has not been excluded pursuant to Article 55 and who meets the selection criteria, and whose tender is in conformity with the technical specifications without being irregular, unacceptable or unsuitable.
+A tender shall be considered admissible where it has been submitted by a tenderer, who has not been excluded pursuant to Article 55 and who meets the selection criteria, and whose tender is in conformity with the technical specifications without being irregular or unacceptable within the meaning of point (b) of Article 24(1c) or unsuitable within the meaning of point (a) of Article 30(2).